psistats/ci-testing/README.md

 2. A local debian repository
 3. A simple unit tested python project
 4. test coverage reporting with tox
+5. test multiple python environments and report one each one

 ## Workflow